 The personal information that we process includes:

-- Basic identifying information, such as your name, your preferred form of address, the company you work for, and your job title or position
+- Basic identifying information, such as your name, your preferred form of address, the company you work for, your job title or position, your gender, and geolocation data

 - Contact information, such as your postal and email addresses, and phone and fax number(s)